Gary Herrington BSc (hons), MA, Registered MBACP

 - Sex addiction

 - Sex problems

 My fees are £45 per session however, I am able to offer a limited number of concessionary sessions in relevant circumstances (Please contact me to discuss your requirements in this case).
 All fees are payable on the day by cash or cheque.

 |Face to face counselling:||Yes|

-Sessions are available on Wednesdays between 10am and 7pm
+Sessions are available starting between 9am and 11am on Tuesdays and starting between 10am and 7pm on Wednesdays.

 Types of client